 6. Seasonality of the hospitality industry

-Peak seasons in the hospitality industry tend to bring a lot of business but it also brings with undue stress to the management and its staff.
+Peak seasons in the hospitality industry tend to bring a lot of business but it also brings undue stress to the management and its staff.

 Managers are also charged with the responsibility of keeping up with the ongoing changes in booking and pricing, which can be daunting for anyone.